Moliholy/ethereum-exchange/README.md

 Its implementation uses [oraclize](https://docs.provable.xyz/) so that each time a query is performed an event is broadcasted and captured by that company, who executes the URL call and extract the correct value from the response.
 Once the data has been retrieved it calls the contract's ``__callback(bytes32,string)`` function, which parses the result and sets the number of euro cents worth one ether.
+Whenever the contract is deployed it immediately executes the logic to update the price using this mechanism, which has however been proved to cost a lot of gas and made the deployment process harder.
+This also severely complicated testing the oracle, as it is necessary to have Provable's bridge enabled.
+A different solution could have been to directly set the price in a manual way so that the expensive call to Provable is delayed.

 It's worth mentioning that right now the available version of the contracts in EthPM is valid for solidity 0.4, but this project uses the version 0.5, which made impossible to use EthPM to fetch the contract.
 Instead, they have been